research-software-collaborations/research-software-collaborations.github.io/pages/docs/newcollaborator.md

 ### Things HSF-India collaborators should do to connect

+This page is for HSF-India collaborators, normally faculty or staff that will serve as mentors for students on projects.
+Prospective students do not need to add themselves as collaborators.
+A separate part of the website will soon be added for that.

 New HSF-India collaborators need to do some number of things to get connected.
 This webpage documents the things that need to be done.
 If you find there are steps not mentioned here, or missing/unclear information,